aik/SLOF/lib/libc/README.txt

    The stdio functions will print their output to the stdout channel which is assigned with the file descriptor 1 by default.
-Note that the stdio functions will not use open() before calling write(), so if the stdout cannel needs to be opened first, you should do that in your start-up code before using the libc functions for the first time.
+Note that the stdio functions will not use open() before calling write(), so if the stdout channel needs to be opened first, you should do that in your start-up code before using the libc functions for the first time.

 3) Before you can use the stdio input functions like scanf() and the